Manufacturing and Inventory Management Software

 Keep your website simple and beautiful.
 Beautiful does not mean it’s full of extra features.
-Beautiful design means an effective design that does not confuse your potential customers.
-One way to do that is by hiring a good UI/UX agency, an agency that focuses more on the user experience part designing a website, which guides the user to the action you want them to take.
+A beautiful design means an effective design that does not confuse your potential customers.
+One way to do that is by hiring a right UI/UX agency, an agency that focuses more on the user experience part designing a website, which guides the user to the action you want them to take.

 Websites naturally have different loading speeds.
 A website that loads instantly will undoubtedly gain more traction from users.
 But if your website snails like a steam engine to open a simple page, then it’s a turn-off to your customers.
 Customers will move on to other sites offering similar products as yours.
 Remember, ‘a service delayed is a service lost.’

-Use websites such as PageInsights, a free tool provided by Google to help you check the speed of your website on a desktop or on a mobile device.
+Use websites such as PageInsights, a free tool provided by Google to help you check the speed of your site on a desktop or a mobile device.
 Check out an example from PageInsights analysis of Brahmin Solutions and some optimization suggestions.